 The WCAG are a set of recommendations for making digital content and technologies accessible to people with disabilities.
 Over the 20-odd years since their first publication, they have become not just a reference but the basis for a number of regulatory standards, such as the European Union’s Web Accessibility Directive (2016).
-It’s also worth noting that though they’re called the Web Content guidelines, they’re not limited just to the Web and are applied across the whole field of Information and Communications Technology (ICT), wherever you might find it.
+It’s also worth noting that though they’re called the Web Content guidelines, they’re not limited just to the Web and are applied across the whole field of Information and Communications Technology (ICT).
 So what I’m talking about here doesn’t just apply to the Web, it also includes (for example) mobile phone apps or displays on the back of aeroplane seats.

 WCAG Guidelines are founded on four principals: perceivable, operable, understandable, and robust.
 Perceivable means making content and interfaces perceptible to our senses.
 Operable covers (e.g.) input methods such as keyboard-only navigation.
 Understandable is what it says but also covers making content and functionality predictable.
 Robust mainly refers to compatibility across different platforms and devices.

 From the beginning, the focus of these measures was on people with physical and sensory disabilities, and in particular, the visually impaired.
 Back in 2008 Joe Clarke noted: “Blind and visually-impaired people top the list for the simple reason that the Web is a visual medium.”
 Accordingly, much of the early work on accessibility focused on screen reading technologies or technology to convert text documents to braille.